 - Employers: Work with us to connect prospective workers to high quality jobs with living wages.

-To learn more, please contact Rob Hope, initiative officer, at rhope[at]sff.org, or Kayla Tolentino, initiative assistant, at ktolentino[at]sff.org.
+To learn more, please contact Rob Hope, Director, at rhope[at]sff.org, or Kayla Tolentino, Initiative Assistant, at ktolentino[at]sff.org.